 Search the DistroWatch database for distributions using a particular package.
 If you are looking for a distribution with the latest kernel, select "linux" from the drop-down box below and type the version number into the text box next to it.
-Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE is represented by the "kdelibs" package.
+Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE Plasma is represented by the "plasma-desktop" package.
 Apache 2.x is listed as "httpd".
-As for versioning, try to be as close to official version numbers as possible: as an example, for libgnome you should type 2.8.0 (not 2.8) and for kdelibs 4.7.4 (not 4.7).
-Have fun and let us know how we can improve the search engine!
+As for versioning, if no version number is provided, this page will return any recent versions of the selected package.
+It is also possible to perform searches for distributions which do not contain a specific package.
+This returns a list of distributions where the given package is not present on the installation media.

 |Search by Distribution Criteria (Simple Search Form)

 This section allows you to search for a particular distribution based on certain criteria.
-Just select the criteria from the drop-down and check boxes below and hit the refresh button to get a list of known distributions that match your choice.
+Select the criteria from the drop-down and check boxes below and hit the Submit Query button to get a list of known distributions that match your choice.

 The following distributions match your criteria (sorted by popularity):

-1. Linux Mint (1)
+1. MX Linux (1)

-2. Ubuntu (2)
+2. EndeavourOS (2)

 Ubuntu is a complete desktop Linux operating system, freely available with both community and professional support.
 The Ubuntu community is built on the ideas enshrined in the Ubuntu Manifesto: that software should be available free of charge, that software tools should be usable by people in their local language and despite any disabilities, and that people should have the freedom to customise and alter their software in whatever way they see fit.
 "Ubuntu" is an ancient African word, meaning "humanity to others".
 The Ubuntu distribution brings the spirit of Ubuntu to the software world.